saint-hilaire/lampsible/README.md

 Run `lampsible --help` for a full list of options.

-## Note about PHP versions

-Different versions of Ubuntu natively support different versions of PHP.
-You can specify the PHP version to install on the remote server by passing the `--php-version` flag.
-The default value for this parameter is
-currently: **8.3**

-If you try to install an unsupported PHP version on your remote server, Lampsible will fail, because on the remote server, APT will fail to find the required packages.
-Therefore, you need to pass the correct value to the `--php-version` flag.
-Based on your Ubuntu version, these currently are:

-* Ubuntu 24: PHP 8.3 (default)
-* Ubuntu 23: PHP 8.2 (not tested)
-* Ubuntu 22: PHP 8.1
-* Ubuntu 20: PHP 7.4

-A future version of Lampsible will improve this, so you won't have to worry about Ubuntu and PHP versions.
-However, for now, you do have to be mindful of the Ubuntu version, and specify the correct PHP version.

-Of course, you can also add support for other PHP versions on your remote server by manually configuring the APT repository.

-It's also worth noting that Joomla 5 requires PHP 8.1 or newer.
-Similar requirements may apply for other CMS/frameworks like Wordpress, Laravel, etc.

 ## Contributing

 Please do!
 I'd be more than happy to see Issues, Pull Requests and any other kind of feedback ;-)